Public Course Schedule

 - 200-299 courses generally designed for sophomores but may be appropriate for freshmen, usually advancing in a progression as a second course which may require previous knowledge or training.

-- 300-399 courses generally designed for juniors and seniors, but may also be appropriate for sophomores.
-Prerequisites are often required for this course level.
+- 300-399 courses generally designed for juniors and seniors, but may also be appropriate for some sophomores.
+Prerequisites are very often required at this course level.

-- 400-499 courses generally designed for juniors and seniors advancing well into upper division work with prerequisite knowledge base required.
+- 400-499 courses generally designed for juniors and seniors, and represents upper division work with a prerequisite knowledge base required.

 - 600-699 courses designed exclusively at the graduate level for graduate students only.

-- 800 courses for First Year Programs and Learning Communities
+- 800: courses for First Year Programs and Learning Communities (Contact the department or Advisement and Transition.)

 Course Frequency Codes